Learning incomplete factorization preconditioners for GMRES: Method

 \section{Method}

-Throughout this paper, we are interested in solving many linear equation systems that share an underlying structure.
-Instead of having direct access to a probability distribution over problems, we obtain a dataset $D$ with a finite number of samples $\mA_1, \mA_2, \dots \mA_{|D|}$.
+Throughout this paper, we are interested in solving linear equation systems that share an underlying structure.
+Instead of having direct access to a probability distribution over the problems from a specific problem class, we obtain a dataset $\mathcal D$ with a finite number of i.i.d. samples $\mA_1, \mA_2, \dots \mA_{|\mathcal D|}$.
 As previously stated, we assume each $\mA_i$ to be square, non-singular and sparse.\looseness=-1